 Modalities for Rehabilitation of Pets With a Special Focus on IVDD Patients

-Cold therapy can be an effective treatment for inflammation, pain and swelling if applied early in the disease process.
+Cold therapy for dogs can be an effective treatment for inflammation, pain and swelling if applied early in the disease process.
 Cold therapy inhibits the mechanical, physical and chemical actions of pain and inflammation.
 Cold therapy can be applied using ice and gel packs which can be purchased commercially.
 Homemade ice packs, towels and cold-water soaks can also be used.

 Cold therapy is best used within the first 72 hours of the injury or surgery.